 login.jsp file in the

-adding the red text changed to the Sign In form.
+com.liferay.login.web bundle by adding the red text changed to the Sign In

 This sample demonstrates how to create a fragment host module and configure it to override an existing module’s JSP.